-First Nation Name Total Area within Territory (Ha) - Contain Overlaps Proportion of TFL 6 relative to the Territory (%)
+First Nation Name Total Area within Territory (Ha) - Contain Overlaps Proportion of TFL 6 relative to the Territory (%) TFL 6 Total 217,197 N/A

-Kwakiutl 30,849 14%

-'N a mgis 4,016 2%

-Quatsino 186,096 86%

-Tlatlasikwala 9,890 5%

-TFL 6 Total 217,200

 Several collaborative initiatives informing the TSR are currently in progress.
 For instance, in July 2022, a Bridging Agreement was established between Quatsino First Nation (Quatsino) and WFP, outlining a collaborative vision and approach to sharing opportunities related to forest resources in Quatsino's traditional territory.
 This agreement lays the groundwork for ongoing collaboration in land use and stewardship decisions through an Integrated Resource Management Plan (IRMP) guided by Quatsino's Land Use Plan.
-Work on the IRMP is well underway with weekly working sessions and the outcomes of this IRMP will be incorporated into the TSR.
+Work on the IRMP is well underway with weekly working sessions.
+Should the results of the IRMP become accessible within the timeline of the TSR, these outcomes will be integrated into the TSR.

-In January 2021, the Gwa'ni Project, covering most of the Nimpkish Valley and including a small portion of TFL 6, was formally launched between the 'Namgis First Nation ('Namgis) and the Province under a Memorandum of Understanding for Modernized Land Use Planning.
+In January 2021, the Gwa'ni Project, covering most of the Nimpkish Valley and including a small portion of TFL 6, was formally launched between the 'Namgis First Nation ('Namgis) and the Province under a Memorandum of Understanding for Modernized Land Use Planning (Province of British Columbia, 2024).
 The Gwa'ni Project goals include evaluating the existing Vancouver Island Land Use Plan, in order to provide more effective management direction for the resource values found within the project area.
-As this IP was being prepared, the public consultation process for the consensus recommendation of the Gwa'ni Project was underway.